search icon

 Trademarks have to be renewed every 10 years, so this means that if you find that the trademark you want has been (or will be abandoned) but is still in the official ownership of another business, you will have two options.
 You can pay to transfer a trademark or work with the current owner to license some or all of the rights to it.

-Just as with the establishment of first use, you’ll be required to provide any of these overseeing entities with valid specimens showcasing your right to the legal protections associated with the trademark.
-It’s advisable to retain a U.S.-licensed attorney with trademark expertise before you embark on any judicial approach to claiming your trademark.
+Just as with the establishment of first use, you’ll need to provide valid specimens proving your right to legal protections.
+Given the complexity of these legal challenges, it’s advisable to consult a U.S.-licensed trademark attorney before proceeding.

 More Resources for Small Business Owners Filing for a Trademark